5 Endangered Places in Chile You Should Visit and Help Protect

 In order to help protect these lands, please consider donating to the environmental organizations I highlighted in this story and share their causes so more people can be aware of the threats to these pristine, wild areas.

 I also invite you to support our film, “Unbounded,” which follows our journey along the Andes Mountains in Chile and works to raise awareness and funds for environmental organizations in Chile.
-We have just launched a Kickstarter where you can view the first teaser for the film and support our efforts.
+This is the Kickstarter where you can view the first teaser for the film and support our efforts.